George A. Papandreou

 Symi Symposium participants who excel in their respective fields, provide Young Leaders with the opportunity to learn first-hand about the challenges they face, as well as how these influence their lives.

 Cases of success, failure or a mixture of both, in which the pressures for quick fixes and solutions were high – and when leadership across different factional divides, narratives and values was needed, are analysed.

 Young Leaders are able to apply the concepts they learn to their real-life leadership cases.

-Today’s leaders, whether in active politics, in central or local government, in civil society NGO’s, private or social enterprises, are challenged to negotiate, decide and transform in a world of ever-growing complexity.
-They need to be equipped with an innovative and progressive toolbox to address the new dilemmas, priorities and mega-trends triggered by the concentration of power and subsequent growing inequalities.
+Today’s leaders, whether in active politics, in central or local government, in civil society NGO’s, private or social enterprises, are challenged to negotiate, decide, adapt and transform in a world of ever-growing complexity.
+They need to be equipped with an innovative and progressive toolbox to address the new dilemmas, priorities and mega-trends triggered by the concentration of power and the wealth and the subsequent growing inequalities.
 And most recently, they need to navigate and confront unprecedented global crises such as the covid-19 pandemic.
-All these cross border, complex phenomena are challenging the heart of our democracies.
+All these cross border, complex phenomena are challenging the heart of our democracies, economies and societies.

-In this reflective spirit, the 2019 Young Leaders Project will engage emerging leaders across sectors with a strong commitment to social challenges, democracy and peace in an experiential 4-day program, designed by KONU in synergy with the annual Symi Symposium – an annual gathering of global thinkers following the tradition of Ancient Greek philosophers and bringing together like-minded individuals from different backgrounds, leading intellectuals, politicians, Nobel laureates, entrepreneurs, diplomats, scientists, and activists to discuss some of the most pressing issues of our time.
+In this reflective spirit, the Young Leaders Project engages emerging leaders across sectors with a strong commitment to social challenges, democracy and peace in a unique, experiential program, designed by KONU in synergy with the annual Symi Symposium – an annual gathering of global thinkers following the tradition of Ancient Greek philosophers and bringing together like-minded individuals from different backgrounds, leading intellectuals, politicians, Nobel laureates, entrepreneurs, diplomats, scientists, and activists to discuss some of the most pressing issues of our time.